kstardust/SafeHavenJupyterNotebooks/README.md

 ### Safe Heaven Jupyter notebooks
-My replications of bootstraps in the book *Safe Heaven* by Mark Spitznagel.
+My replications of bootstraps in the book *Safe Haven* by Mark Spitznagel.